L A R I S S E H A L L

-Captivated by light and the colour of, Hall exhibited her first light sculpture / installation in 2014.
-This motivated her desire to infuse her painted works with the colour of light.... not as easy as initially imagined... it took a year of experimentation before Hall produced her first successful light infused 'sketch'.
-That same year Hall's light sculpture 'Flirt' was long listed in the Aesthetica Art Prize, England (2015).
+Based in Nelson, New Zealand, Hall became captivated by light and the potential use of it's colour and energy, when she exhibited her first light installation in 2014.
+A further year of experimentation, enabled Hall to produce her first successful light infused 'painting'.
+That same year, her light sculpture 'Flirt' was long listed in the Aesthetica Art Prize, England (2015).
 In 2018, Hall had work selected to exhibit digitally internationally, as a finalist in Art Takes SOHO 2018 (See.Me) and Art Takes Miami 2018 (Scope See.Me).
-Excitedly, Hall works with light from her studio in Nelson, New Zealand.
-Working concurrently between light infused painting and light sculpture.
-Hall combines traditional techniques of painting and form, with the science and colour of infused physical light to produce works of art that transform with time.
+Acknowledging time as our most precious commodity, Hall combines traditional techniques of painting and form, with the science and colour of infused physical light to produce works of art that live and breathe, transforming over time.

 SMELL THE ROSES...